aws/aws-advanced-go-wrapper/MAINTENANCE.md

 # Maintenance Policy

-For `aws-advanced-go-wrapper` new features and active development always takes place against the newest version.
+For the `aws-advanced-go-wrapper`, new features and active development always takes place against the newest version of affected modules.
-The `aws-advanced-go-wrapper` project follows the semantic versioning specification for assigning version numbers to releases, so you should be able to upgrade to the latest minor version of that same major version of the software without encountering incompatible changes (e.g., 1.1.0 → 1.3.x).
+Modules in the `aws-advanced-go-wrapper` project follow the semantic versioning specification for assigning version numbers to releases, so you should be able to upgrade to the latest minor version of that same major version of the software without encountering incompatible changes (e.g., 1.1.0 → 1.3.x).

 Sometimes an incompatible change is unavoidable.
-When this happens, the software’s maintainers will increment the major version number (e.g., increment from `aws-advanced-go-wrapper` 1.1.1 to `aws-advanced-go-wrapper` 2.0.0).
+When this happens, the software’s maintainers will increment the major version number (e.g., increment from `awssql` 1.1.1 to `awssql` 2.0.0) of affected modules.
 The last minor version of the previous major version of the software will then enter a maintenance window (e.g., 1.3.x).
 During the maintenance window, the software will continue to receive bug fixes and security patches, but no new features.